Phakic IOLs (implantable lenses)

 Also, phakic IOLs offer a permanent correction of myopia, unless the lens is surgically removed.

-Unlike contact lenses, you can't feel a phakic intraocular lens in your eye (much like you don't feel a dental filling for a cavity) and, apart from regular eye exams, phakic IOLs typically do not require any maintenance.
+Unlike contact lenses, you can't feel a phakic intraocular lens in your eye and, apart from regular eye exams, phakic IOLs typically do not require any maintenance.

-Visian ICL.
 The Visian ICL (Implantable Collamer Lens) marketed by Staar Surgical is a posterior chamber phakic IOL, meaning it is positioned behind the iris and in front of your natural lens.
-It received FDA approval in 2005 for correcting nearsightedness ranging from -3.00 to -20.00 D.
+The Visian ICL is approved for correcting nearsightedness ranging from -3.00 to -20.00 D.

 Because the Visian ICL is placed behind the iris, it is undetectable to the naked eye and can only be seen through a microscope.